Blue-Ventures-Conservation/GEM/README.md

 ISSUES’ section of this document before contacting the developers.

-The development of the GEEMMM was undertaken using the latest versions of both Google Chrome (v86.0.4240.111) and Mozilla Firefox (v82.0.2) web browsers, on both macOS (v10.13.6) and Windows (v10.0.19042.610) operating systems.
-The functionality of the GEEMMM on Linux systems or other web browsers is unknown at this time, but no compatibility issues are currently known or expected.
+The development of the GEEMMM was undertaken using the latest versions of both Google Chrome (v98.0.4758.82) and Mozilla Firefox (v97.0) web browsers, on both macOS (v10.13.6) and Windows (v10.0.19042.610) operating systems.
+The functionality of the GEEMMM on Linux systems or other web browsers is unknown at this time.
+There have been some documented time-out errors related to non-Chrome based GEE execution; more information on this problem can be found below in the 'Known Issues' section of this document.

 Additionally, the GEEMMM is designed to be universally applicable to any location, globally, where mangroves occur.
 However, it should be noted that the pilot study,